pchrszon/rbsc/doc/index.rst

 rbsc documentation
 ==================

 This is the documentation for the ``rbsc`` tool.
-It describes the installation and usage of the tool.
+It describes the installation, usage of the tool and the role-based modeling language.

 .. toctree::
    :maxdepth: 2